Cap-Haïtien: Airports

 Cap-Haïtien is served by the Cap-Haïtien International Airport (CAP), Haiti's second busiest airport.
-It was a hub for Salsa d'Haiti prior to its cessation in 2013.
+It was a hub for Salsa d'Haïti prior to its cessation in 2013.
 American Airlines operated international flights to CAP for a number of years, but canceled their last connection in July, 2020, after the COVID-19 pandemic significantly reduced passenger demand.
 American Airlines was the last major US flight operator to provide service to CAP and thereby Northern Haiti—in July, 2020, Cap-Haïtien became only accessible by air travel through limited flights from Port-au-Prince's Toussaint Louverture International Airport.
 Spirit Airlines, which had previously canceled their service due to political unrest and low demand in 2019, announced in October, 2020 that they would resume limited service to CAP in December of the same year.

 Seaport

 The Port international du Cap-Haïtien is Cap-Haïtien's main seaport.
 USAID financed $24 million of works to renovate the port beginning in May 2024.
-The port is industrial cruise ships come in at Labadee nearby to the north west which is operated exclusively by and for Royal Caribbean.
+The port is for industrial cruise ships come in at Labadee nearby to the north west which is operated exclusively by and for Royal Caribbean.